atosorigin/grafana-weathermap-panel/docs/resource/README.md

 ## Demo3

-### Create Dashboard Avanced with link  directionnel
+### Create an advanced dashboard with directional links

 The associated files you can import are =>